elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 - the possibility to enable falco in the service cluster and added some rules or alert exceptions
 - Added the `node-role.kubernetes.io/control-plane:NoSchedule` toleration
 - Add hierarchical namespace controller, allowing self-serve namespaces within namespaces
+- Configuration options for setting up harbor in HA

 ### Removed